swapniltanajipawar/community/To deploy the application on  the tomcat with jar file.md

 nssm start MySpringBootApp
-Your Spring Boot application should now run as a Windows service and remain active even after closing the Command Prompt. rclone forum
+Your Spring Boot application should now run as a Windows service and remain active even after closing the Command Prompt.

-If you encounter any issues or need further assistance, feel free to ask!